Jesse Chavez: Atlanta Braves (fourth stint)

-Atlanta Braves (fifth stint)

 On March 23, 2025, Chavez signed a minor league contract to return the Braves organization.
 On March 31, the Braves selected Chavez's contract, adding him to their active roster.
 He tossed two innings against the Los Angeles Dodgers, allowing one run on two hits with one strikeout.
 The next day, Chavez was designated for assignment.
 Chavez cleared waivers and was sent outright to Gwinnett on April 3.
 He subsequently rejected the assignment in lieu of free agency.
 The next day, Chavez re-signed with Atlanta on a minor league contract.
 On April 23, the Braves selected Chavez's contract, adding him back to their active roster.
 After tossing an inning against the Arizona Diamondbacks in his only appearance, Chavez was designated for assignment again on April 27.
 He elected free agency after clearing waivers on April 29.
 On May 1, Atlanta re-signed Chavez to a minor league contract.
 On July 6, the Braves added Chavez back to their active roster.
 On July 17, Chavez was designated for assignment by the Braves for a third time on the year.
 He elected free agency after clearing waivers on July 21.
 On July 24, Chavez announced his retirement from baseball on the podcast Foul Territory.

+Coaching career

+On December 5, 2025, the San Francisco Giants hired Chavez as the team's bullpen coach under new manager Tony Vitello.